iossifovlab/gpf/userdocs/administration/getting_started.rst

 +++++++++++++++++++++++++++++++

 Importing genotype data into a GPF instance involves multiple steps.
-The tool used to import genotype data is named `import_tool`.
+The tool used to import genotype data is named `import_tools`.
 This tool expects an import project file that describes the import.

 This tool supports importing variants from three formats: